 The reputation that Garryowen Football Club has achieved wherever the game is played has been earned as a result of the consistent success of Garryowen teams spanning 125 years, right throughout the ranks from under age to senior levels.

 Many famous individuals and families have represented the club, their province, country or hemisphere with distinction.
-Ordinary names that summon memories of extraordinary men: the O’Connor’s, O’Sullivans, Quilligans, Reids, Woods, Wallaces; Jack MacAulay, Jack O’Sullivan (each of whom was capped by Ireland, and went on to become President of the IRFU), Paddy Reid, Dave O’Loughlin, Sean MacNamara, Brendan Morgan and Gordon Wood, Pat Whelan, Eddie Molloy, Billy Cronin, Tony Ward, Willie Sexton, Keith Wood (who followed his father Gordon’s footsteps into Garryowen, Munster, Ireland and Lions front rows) Richard Wallace and his brother David, Paul Hogan.
-Damien Varley became the latest light blue to be honoured when he received his first cap v Australia in 2010.
+Ordinary names that summon memories of extraordinary men: the O’Connor’s, O’Sullivans, Quilligans, Reids, Woods, Wallaces; Jack MacAulay, Jack O’Sullivan (each of whom was capped by Ireland, and went on to become President of the IRFU), Paddy Reid, Dave O’Loughlin, Sean MacNamara, Brendan Morgan and Gordon Wood, Pat Whelan, Eddie Molloy, Billy Cronin, Tony Ward, Willie Sexton, Nicky Barry, Keith Wood (who followed his father Gordon’s footsteps into Garryowen, Munster, Ireland and Lions front rows) Richard Wallace and his brother David, Paul Hogan, Damien Varley, Conor Murray (Garryowen, Munster, Ireland and the Lions) has been ever present in recent times having gained his first cap in 2011 and is fast approaching 100 appearances. .
 Men that have taken up their inheritance and the long tradition of fierce passion and tenacity mixed with a flair for the running game.

 Throughout the club’s long history, whether playing in the Market’s Field, or Dooradoyle since 1958, Garryowen Football Club has always had – and always will have – success in competitive football as our raison d’être.
 Our achievements section will give you details of those successes.
 Every player who pulls on a light blue jersey with a white star on it, whether for the first or last time, has become part of a journey that has seen consistent success, whatever the competition.
 Today, our eyes are firmly fixed on the future, but our hearts and minds are set very much in our inheritance – our very proud tradition.